asheroto/winget-install/.github/README.md

 **winget, a command line package manager, doesn't have a command line installer? 🤣 Now it does! 😊**

+## Requirements

+-   Requires PowerShell running with Administrator rights
+-   Compatible with:
+    -   Windows 10 (Version 1809 or higher)
+    -   Windows 11
+    -   Server 2022
+-   Not compatible with:
+    -   Server 2019 (winget not supported)

 ## Features

--   Install [winget-cli](https://github.com/microsoft/winget-cli) straight from PowerShell
+-   Installs [winget-cli](https://github.com/microsoft/winget-cli) directly from PowerShell
--   Always gets the latest version of `winget`
+-   Always fetches the latest `winget` version
--   Works on Windows 10, Windows 11, Server 2022
--   Does **not** work on Server 2019
--   winget (and therefore this script) requires "Windows 10 version 1809 or newer (LTSC included)"
--   Script automatically determines if your OS version is compatible
+-   Automatically verifies OS compatibility
--   Script automatically determines which version of the prerequisites to install based on your OS version
+-   Determines and installs the appropriate prerequisites based on OS version
--   If prerequisites are already installed, they will be updated to the latest version
+-   Updates existing prerequisites to their latest versions
--   If Windows 10 or Server 2022, script will force the use of older versions of prerequisites (newer versions are not compatible)
--   If Windows 11, script will use the latest versions of prerequisites from the Microsoft Store
--   If Windows 10, winget registration command will be executed
+-   Supports x86/x64 and arm/arm64 architectures
+-   Allows bypassing of existing `winget` installation verification through `$Force` session variable or `-Force` parameter

 ## Script Functionality

--   Processor architecture determined for prerequisites (x86/x64 or arm/arm64)
+-   Identifies processor architecture to decide which prerequisites are needed (x86/x64 or arm/arm64)
--   Windows OS version determined to confirm compatibility (Windows 10, Windows 11, Server 2022)
+-   Checks Windows OS version for compatibility (Windows 10, Windows 11, Server 2022)
--   If Windows 10, release ID determined to confirm compatibility (1809 or newer)
+-   Verifies Windows 10 release ID for compatibility (must be 1809 or newer)
+-   Manages prerequisite versions based on OS:
+    -   Forces older versions on Windows 10 and Server 2022
+    -   Uses latest versions from Microsoft Store on Windows 11
+-   Executes winget registration command on Windows 10
 -   [VCLibs](https://docs.microsoft.com/en-gb/troubleshoot/developer/visualstudio/cpp/libraries/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages) is installed straight from the appx package
     -   Primary method
         -   If Windows 10 or Server 2022, alternate method is forced so that older version of prerequisite is used (newer version is not compatible)